velllectroniq/Amelia-s-Extended-Research/README.md

 # Amelia's Extended Research
-Infinitode 2 Mod focused on Endless Research, adding 90,298 new research levels, which is an increase of 627% over the vanilla game.
+Infinitode 2 Mod focused on Endless Research, adding 90,298 new research levels, which is an increase of 627% over the vanilla game's Endless Research.

 The mod extends _ONLY_ the Endless Research, leaving the Normal Research Tree untouched.
 For now, the extension is limited to adding new levels to the already existing research, and slightly adjusting some of them, to make the overall research experience more enjoyable/rewarding.

+&nbsp;
+&nbsp;
+&nbsp;
+&nbsp;
+&nbsp;

-_Remember to use this mod only for single player experience - any use of modifications is banned on the official Infinitode 2 servers, especially where it comes to the leaderboards - THE USE OF THIS MOD IN THOSE CIRCUMSTANCES MAY RESULT IN A BAN, FOR WHICH THE AUTHOR OF THIS MOD IS NOT RESPONSIBLE_
+___Remember to use this mod only for single player experience - any use of modifications is banned on the official Infinitode 2 servers, especially where it comes to the leaderboards - THE USE OF THIS MOD IN THOSE CIRCUMSTANCES MAY RESULT IN A BAN, FOR WHICH THE AUTHOR OF THIS MOD IS NOT RESPONSIBLE___

 &nbsp;
 &nbsp;